crystalamariano/crystalamariano.github.io/_pages/teaching.md

 ---

 ## University of California, Riverside
-- ME 002: Introductorion to Mechanical Engineering (Spring 2022)
+- ME 002: Introduction to Mechanical Engineering (Spring 2022)